 - Practice deep breathing daily.
 Use the smell of your morning coffee or tea to remind you to start your day taking some deep breaths from your core.
 Try and make a routine of taking 5-10 deep breaths to help you begin the morning calm and focused.
 If you run into stressful situations during the day, remember to breathe deeply in the midst of the chaos to help you better cope with it.

 - Create quiet time.
 Busy schedules with children/teens are inevitable.
-However, we all need quiet, unscheduled time to refuel.
+However, everyone needs quiet, unscheduled time to refuel.
 Say “no” to social commitments when it’s just too much.
-In addition to guarding your children’s/teens’ quiet time, be certain to carve out your own.
+In addition to guarding your child’s/teen’s quiet time, be certain to carve out your own.

 - Set a goal for daily connection.
 Touch can deepen intimacy in any relationship creating safety, trust, and a sense of wellbeing.
 It offers health benefits as well.
 A study found that those who hugged more were more resistant to colds and other stress-induced illnesses.3

 - Notice, name, and accept your feelings.
-We, as leaders of our household, can get in the habit of reassuring family members, “We’re fine,” even when we are not so fine.
-Yet, we need to be models of emotional intelligence if our children/teens are to learn to manage their feelings.
+You, as a leader of your household, can get in the habit of reassuring family members, “I’m fine,” even when you are not so fine.
+Yet, it is important to model emotional intelligence if your child/teen is to learn to manage their feelings.
 So, notice what you are honestly feeling and name it.
 “I’m tired and cranky this afternoon.”
 Accepting those feelings instead of fighting them can be a relief.
 And, then if you want to change what you are feeling, you can take action toward change.

 - “Stay on your own mat.”
 This is an expression from Yoga.
 It means taking responsibility for your own thoughts and feelings and behaviors and not trying to control your child’s/teen’s feelings.
-Ask “What is my child/teen developmentally ready to try out?”
-Allow for healthy risks, realize it will not be done perfectly or at times, in the ways you expect, but you can trust your child’s/teen’s ability to solve their own problems with your loving support.
+Ask yourself, “What is my child/teen developmentally ready to try?”
+Allow for healthy risks.
+Realize it will not be done perfectly or at times, in the ways you expect, but you can trust your child’s/teen’s ability to solve their own problems with your loving support.

 - Learn together!
 You’ve learned what your child’s/teen’s physical signs of stress tend to be, and hopefully you’ve reflected on your own as well.
-Now, understanding how your brain – for both adults and children/teens – operates when feeling anxiety is critical in shaping your responses and offering supports for your child/teen.
-Anytime you are emotionally shaken from fear, anxiety, anger, or hurt, you are functioning from the part of your brain that developed first – the primal brain – or amygdala.
+Now, understanding how your brain – for both adults and children/teens – operates when feeling anxiety is critical in shaping your responses and offering support for your child/teen.
+Anytime you are emotionally shaken from fear, anxiety, anger, or hurt, you are functioning from the part of your brain that developed first — the primal brain.
 During these intense feelings, there is a chemical that washes over the rest of your brain that cuts off access so that your only functioning abilities are in your survival center.
 This “hijacking” of your brain, as Daniel Goleman author of Emotional Intelligence refers to it, serves a critical role.4 In true survival circumstances, you are able to focus on fighting, fleeing, or freezing.
 If you are being hunted by a tiger, your mind focuses immediately on running away.
 Your body surges with adrenaline (a hormone) that gives you an extra boost of energy.
-Our high anxiety can quite literally paralyze thinking.
-Effective problem solving requires logic, language, and creativity though none can be well utilized when greatly upset.
-But, in family life, fighting with words or actions or fleeing out of the door is often not constructive, safe, or practical.
+High anxiety can quite literally paralyze thinking.
+Effective problem solving requires logic, language, and creativity, though none can be well utilized when greatly upset.
+But, in family life, fighting with words, actions, or fleeing out of the door is often not constructive, safe, or practical.
 Creating a plan (as you will be guided below) and practicing it can prepare children/teens and adults to manage stress during a crisis, big or small.

 - Help your child/teen develop a positive association with stress.
 When they start to feel stress in their bodies, they could say, “This is my body’s way of getting me ready for the challenge.”

 - Work on your family feelings vocabulary.
-Yes, at times, parents have to become a feelings detective.
-If our child/teen shuts down and refuses to tell us what’s going on, we have to dig for clues.
+Yes, at times, parents and those in a parenting role have to become a feelings detective.
+If your child/teen shuts down and refuses to tell you what’s going on, you have to dig for clues.
 Children/Teens take longer to develop their feelings vocabulary.
 That’s because they hear feelings expressed in daily conversations much less frequently than thoughts or other expressions.
-In fact, it’s necessary to be able to identify our emotions to become more self-aware and successfully manage our emotions.
+In fact, it’s necessary to be able to identify feelings to become more self-aware and successfully manage them.

 - Create a chill zone.
 During a time without pressures, design a “chill zone” or place where your child/teen decides they would like to go when upset to feel better.
 Maybe their chill zone is a beanbag chair in their room or the couch in the family room.
 Then, think through together what items you might place there to help with the calm down.